 - Constant evolution: employee needs and expectations are changing.
 What worked a year ago may no longer be relevant today.

-- Commitment: showing employees that their opinions count strengthens their commitment to the company.
+- Engagement: Showing talent that their opinion matters strengthens their commitment to the company.

 How do you design an employee satisfaction questionnaire?